-If you are involuntarily separated from the DCPS system and you are eligible for involuntary retirement, DCPS will forward your application and supporting documents to the DCRB Benefits Department.
-DCRB will review and process in the same manner for a voluntary retirement benefit.
+If you are involuntarily separated from the DCPS system and eligible for involuntary retirement, DCPS will forward your benefits application and supporting documents to the DCRB Benefits Department.
+DCRB will review and process your application in the same manner as applications for voluntary retirement benefits.